If you experience migraines after a head injury, go immediately to the emergency room to get checked for a brain injury.

 If you have been in a car accident recently and you are experiencing migraines, it’s normal to be worried.
 Migraines and headaches are general symptoms that can be connected to a wide range of injuries and conditions, so they must be correlated to other symptoms or investigated thoroughly before a diagnosis is possible.

 What Is a TBI?

-TBI (traumatic brain injury) is an injury to the brain tissue that occurs during a traumatic event.
-During a car accident, there are several forces that impact your body, from the backlash caused by the rapid movement of your head to hitting objects like the headrest or flying debris.
+A TBI (traumatic brain injury) is an injury to the brain tissue that occurs during a traumatic event.
+During a car accident, several forces impact your body, from the backlash caused by the rapid movement of your head to hitting objects like the headrest or flying debris.

 A traumatic brain injury, depending on its severity, can have multiple symptoms, both physical and psychological.
 They include:

 - Confusion, disorientation